By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

-What is it?
+What is Ankylosing Spondylitis?

 Ankylosing Spondylitis, or AS, is a type of arthritis that primarily affects the spine but can spread to other joints.
-It is an inflammatory disease that can cause some of the vertebrae in the spine to fuse together, making the spine significantly less flexible and possibly resulting in a hunched posture.
+It is an inflammatory disease that can cause some of the vertebrae in the spine to fuse together.
+This can make the spine significantly less flexible and possibly resulting in a hunched posture.
 Parts of the body that can be affected by Ankylosing Spondylitis include:

-Signs you may have AS may include stiffness and pain in your lower back or hips, especially in the morning and after periods of inactivity.
+Signs you may have AS may include stiffness and pain in your lower back or hips.
+This can be especially in the morning and after periods of inactivity.
 The onset of stiffness and pain is typically gradual and progressively worsens over months, often with a noticeable loss of range of motion.
 Fatigue is common among those affected by active inflammation, another early sign of AS.
 Motion, gradual stretching, heat, laser, other modalities and a warm shower in the morning often help reduce pain and stiffness.

 At present, there is no known cure for Ankylosing Spondylitis.
 Treatment options typically include medications (NSAIDs, Corticosteroids, DMARDs, Biologic agents), physical therapy, exercise, and in extreme cases, surgery.
 Never take medications without first consulting your physician; it is important to work with your doctor to find the safest and most effective treatment for you.